MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ni-ntddvdeo-ioctl_mipi_dsi_transmission.md

 ### -status-block

-Irp->IoStatus.Status is set to STATUS_SUCCESS if the request is successful.
+**Irp->IoStatus.Status** is set to STATUS_SUCCESS if the request is successful.
-Otherwise, Status to the appropriate error condition as a NTSTATUS code.
+Otherwise, **Status** is set to the appropriate error condition as a NTSTATUS code.
 For more information, see [NTSTATUS Values](/windows-hardware/drivers/kernel/ntstatus-values).

 ## -remarks

-Mobile Industry Processor Interface (MIPI) Digital Serial Interface(DSI) IOCTLs must be handled by the monitor, oem-panel, or port/miniport driver.
+Monitor, oem-panel, and display port/miniport drivers must handle Mobile Industry Processor Interface (MIPI) Digital Serial Interface(DSI) IOCTLs.

 ### Performing Transmissions